 MQ: Quantity of the Material used to complete the entire operation (measured in kilograms, liters, kilowatt-hours, etc.) (Gao et al. 2013).

-4. Instruments and reference materials
+4. Instruments and Reference databases

-Including both domestic and international organizations have formulated carbon emissions accounting standards grounded in a comprehensive life-span perspective (Truant et al. 2025).
+Both domestic and international organizations have formulated carbon emissions accounting standards grounded in a comprehensive life-span perspective (Truant et al. 2025).
 These standards outline the scope, boundaries, and data prerequisites for conducting carbon footprints, while also stipulating the need for consistent and succinct accounting of outcomes, the enactment of emissions cutback measures, and the substantiation process (Kormann and Rodrigues 2025).
-However, as this document assumes that its users are newcomers to the subject and may not be consulting standards at this juncture, it does not delve into the specific details of these standards.
+However, because this document assumes its users are newcomers to the subject and may not be consulting standards at this juncture, it does not delve into the specific details of these standards.
 For more information on product footprint standards, you can visit the following websites: BSI, ISO, and GHG Protocol (Field and Simmons 2012).

 Table 2.
 The carbon footprint associated with seafood products